SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 -----------------

-Branch statements allow the program to execute certain parts of code depending the value of one or more conditions.
+Branch statements allow the program to execute certain parts of code depending on the value of one or more conditions.
 The values of the conditions specified in a branch statement control how the program branches and, therefore, what block of code is executed.
 Swift has two branch statements: an ``if`` statement and a ``switch`` statement.